 The Squared Euclidean (L2-Squared) calculates the distance between two vectors by taking the sum of the squared vector values.
 The distance can be any value between zero and infinity.
 If the distance is zero, the vectors are identical.
 The larger the distance, the farther apart the vectors are.

-The squared euclidean distance is calculated as:
+The squared euclidean distance formula is:

 The squared euclidean distance of strawberries

 [4, 0, 1] and blueberries

 Manhattan distance, also known as "L1 norm" and "Taxicab Distance", calculates the distance between a pair of vectors.
 The metric is calculated by summing the absolute distance between the components of the two vectors.

 The name comes from the grid layout resembling the streets of Manhattan.
 The city is designed with buildings on every corner and one-way streets.
 If you're trying to go from point A to point B, the shortest path isn't straight through because you cannot drive through buildings.
 The fastest route is one with fewer twists and turns.

 The Hamming distance is a metric for comparing two numeric vectors.
 It computes how many changes are needed to convert one vector to the other.
 The fewer changes are required, the more similar the vectors.

 There are two ways to implement the Hamming distance: